JeffCoster/merge/ex1.md

       },
 ```

-Merger is configurable to use any types, names and quantity of data objects, so it uses **jpath** to link to the required
+Merger is configurable to use any types, names and quantity of data objects, so it uses **jsonPath** to link to the required
 objects.
-Each separate source object needs to be registered.
-To do this there is a standard object name dataSources, and that is
+Each separate source object graph needs to be registered.
+To do this there is a standard object name dataSources, which is
 set up for this example as follows:

 ```js